webmiddle/webmiddle/packages/webmiddle-client/README.md

 Under the hood, it uses the `web-server` REST API (HTTP or WebSocket).

-For each path, it creates a service that, when evaluated, executes an HTTP or WebSocket request to the webmiddle-server, asking it to execute the remote service at that path.
-The response is used as the service output.
+For each path, it creates a component that, when evaluated, executes an HTTP or WebSocket request to the webmiddle-server, asking it to execute the remote service at that path.
+The response is used as the component output.

 ### Constructor parameters